North American T-28 Trojan: Operational history

 After becoming adopted as a primary trainer by the USAF, the United States Navy and Marine Corps adopted it as well.
 Although the Air Force phased out the aircraft from primary pilot training by the early 1960s, continuing use only for limited training of special operations aircrews and for primary training of select foreign military personnel, the aircraft continued to be used as a primary trainer by the Navy (and by default, the Marine Corps and Coast Guard) well into the early 1980s.

 The largest single concentration of this aircraft was employed by the U.S. Navy at Naval Air Station Whiting Field in Milton, Florida, in the training of student naval aviators.
 The T-28's service career in the U.S. military ended with the completion of the phase-in of the T-34C turboprop trainer.
 The last U.S. Navy training squadron to fly the T-28 was VT-27 "Boomers", based at Naval Air Station Corpus Christi, Texas, flying the last T-28 training flight in early 1984.
-The last T-28 in the Training Command, BuNo 137796, departed for Naval District Washington on 14 March 1984 to be displayed permanently at Naval Support Facility Anacostia, D.C.
+The last T-28 in the Training Command, BuNo 137796, departed for Naval District Washington on 14 March 1984, in order to be displayed permanently at Naval Support Facility Anacostia, D.C.

 Vietnam War combat

 In 1963, a Royal Lao Air Force T-28 piloted by Lieutenant Chert Saibory, a Thai national, defected to North Vietnam.
 Saibory was immediately imprisoned and his aircraft was impounded.
 Within six months the T-28 was refurbished and commissioned into the North Vietnamese Air Force as its first fighter aircraft.
+Lt.
+Saibory later trained NVAF pilot Nguyen Van Ba in the operation of the T-28, where Nguyen flew the T-28 in its first successful interception against an RVNAF C-123 Provider on 15 February 1964, earning the NVAF its first-ever aerial victory.
+The NVAF unit that operated the T-28 in the respective military operation has later evolved into the modern Vietnam Airlines.

 T-28s were supplied to the Republic of Vietnam Air Force (RVNAF) in support of ARVN ground operations, seeing extensive service during the Vietnam War in RVNAF hands, as well as the Secret War in Laos.
 A T-28 Trojan was the first US fixed wing attack aircraft (non-transport type) lost in South Vietnam, during the Vietnam War.
 Capt.
 Robert L. Simpson, USAF, Detachment 2A, 1st Air Commando Group, and Lt.
-Hoa, RVNAF, were shot down by ground fire on August 28, 1962 while flying close air support.
+Hoa, RVNAF, were shot down by ground fire on 28 August 1962, while flying close air support.
 Neither crewman survived.
 The USAF lost 23 T-28s to all causes during the war, with the last two losses occurring in 1968.